Cristina Yang: Characterization

-Rhimes commented on Cristina's emotional struggle, explaining, "[We see] her struggle to suppress all of her humanity in pursuit of perfection.
+Rhimes commented, "[We see] her struggle to suppress all of her humanity in pursuit of perfection.
 And in my mind, what we realize is that she is not cold.
 She is terrified.
 Scared that if she lets her emotions out, they will overtake her and she will be hurt.
 And you can't hate her.
 Because it's so incredibly human and understandable."

-Cristina's friendship with Meredith Grey (Ellen Pompeo) was one of the defining aspects of the show, often described as a "sisterhood."
-Cristina frequently referred to Meredith as "her person", a term that came to symbolize their deep, unwavering bond.
-The two were dubbed the "twisted sisters" due to their shared dark humor and complex emotional lives.
-At the conclusion of Season 3, Cristina and Meredith even went on a "honeymoon" together after Cristina's failed wedding to Burke, a detail Rhimes called her "favorite" in the finale.
+Yang's friendship with Meredith has been looked upon as "sisterhood", and Yang has repeatedly referred to the former as "her person".
+This led to the two being dubbed "the twisted sisters".
+At the conclusion of season 3, the duo went on a "honeymoon" together, and Rhimes called it her favorite detail of the finale.